lilith-roth/yrba/docs/src/configuration/configuration.md

 The default location the configuration is read from is `~/.config/yrba/config.toml`, and can be changed by starting the executable with the `--config /path/to/config/file` or `-c /path/to/config/file` flag.

+If the application has been started *without* the `-c` flag, and the default location does not contain a configuration file, it will automatically create an example file.

 An example configuration file looks somewhat like this:
 ```toml